plalor/ZCON/README.md

 # ZCON

-ZCON is a method for approximating the atomic number of materials from a radiograph.
+ZCON is a module for approximating the atomic number of materials from a radiograph.
 For a given pair of images taking using two different energies, ZCON calculates the area density 'lambda' and atomic number 'Z' that best reproduces the transmission values for each pixel on the input images.
+ZCON is implemented in both Julia and Python, although it is recommended to be run in Julia due to improved performance.

 ## To run: